pawurb/mevlog-rs/README.md

   -f, --from <FROM>
           Filter by tx source address or ENS name
       --to <TO>
-          Filter by tx target address or ENS name
-  -t, --touching <TOUCHING>
+          Filter by tx target address or ENS name, or CREATE transactions -t, --touching <TOUCHING>
           Filter by contracts with storage changed by the transaction --event <EVENT>